 - Joint Tenants both joint owners need to agree to sell the property, or else they need severance of joint tenancy and then force a sale as tenants in common.

 - Tenants in Common forcing a sale as tenants in common requires the joint owners to prove their intentions.
 An application for an order of sale will review the original intentions of the parties and then make an order.
 Find out about What an order of Sale is and Who can Get One?.
-It is easier to force a sale if the joint owners executed an express trust (deed of trust) that state what their intentions were for the property and what should happen if any of the joint owners wanted to sell the property.
+It is easier to force a sale if the joint owners executed an express trust (Deed of Trust) that state what their intentions were for the property and what should happen if any of the joint owners wanted to sell the property.

 What can joint owners do to protect themselves?